bpodchezertsev/MOD/intro.md

 # Frame and shape of thrust

 Basic MOD frame is a Tri-frame.
-The Tri-frame requires 3 nodes.
+The Tri-frame requires 3 TVN.

-All omnicopters based on the Tri-frame design have an asymmetrical ellipsoid-shaped thrust.
+All omnicopters based on the Tri-frame design have an asymmetric ellipsoidal thrust.
 To create a symmetrical thrust, 4 TVNs are required.
 This can be done with an add-on, but that is not the point.
 The point may be to add a fast-reorienting TVN to create fast reorientation capabilities for the omnicopter when the main TVNs is a slow but powerful TVNs.

 But this may limit the installation of other add-ons, so it can be used in certain cases.

-For various operations, a symmetrical thrust shape is not needed, and part of the thrust can be limited by software to form a spherical thrust with the same gradient in all directions.
+For various operations, the real symmetrical thrust shape is not needed, and part of the thrust can be limited by software to form a spherical thrust with the same gradient in all directions.

+See how the thrust limiters can change the controlled thrust.
+For simplicity, in this diagram, the actual thrust is also spherical.
+This diagram shows the central vertical section of the complete traction shape.

+![basic-control-limiters]

+But the software constraints for an omnicopter can be much more complex, and this flexibility allows for different constraints and control methods to be modeled.

+So, let's move on to:

+# Virtual aircraft

+Due to the large number of motion options, many types of aircraft can be simulated in software without making any changes to the hardware.

+Any aircraft flight simulation can be cancelled at any time using the emergency button, which stops all movement and starts the omnicopter in hover mode.

+Some constraints can be modeled natively with hardware.
+For example, Tri-Frame + Square2 TVN can be modified to simulate a 3D helicopter or gyrodyne natively.
+Swashplates are not required, as you can see in the early version of the swashplate-less Sikorsky helicopter.

+### Helicopter scheme

+#### Photo of early version of Sikorsky VS-300.
+![sikorsky-vs300-early-version]

+#### Schema of early version of Sikorsky VS-300.
+![scheme-sikorsky]

+#### Scheme of MOD's native helicopter model.
+TVN: Square2.
+![scheme-heli]

+### Gyrodyne scheme

+#### Photo of Eurocopter-X3.
+![Eurocopter-X3]

+#### Scheme of MOD's native gyrodyne model.
+TVN: Square2.
+![scheme-gyrodyne]

+# Frame

 Now about the Tri-frame.

 The Tri-frame design is a triangular folding frame with free space inside.
-All add-ons can be mounted on both sides of the triangle.
+All add-ons can be mounted on both sides of the Tri-frame.
 Long equipment must be mounted so that it passes through the frame.
 For transporting particularly large equipment, two MODs can be combined into one using special add-ons.

-All Tri-frame frames are folding.
-The large Tri-frame MOD can be placed in a ski bag.
+All Tri-frame frames are foldable.
+Also, the Tri-frame is the simplest and lightest omnicopter frame.
+A large Tri-frame MOD can be placed in a ski bag.

+#### An early prototype photo of a partially folded MOD helicopter model based on the Square2 TVNs demonstrates the quick folding capabilities.
+![EarlyNativeSquare2PartialFolded]

 ---
 *MOD - Multipurpose Omnidirectional Drone platform - public files © 2025 by Boris Podchezertsev is licensed under CC BY-NC-ND 4.0 license
 (https://creativecommons.org/licenses/by-nc-nd/4.0/)*

+[basic-control-limiters]: images/basic-control-limiters.svg

+[sikorsky-vs300-early-version]: images/sikorsky-vs300-early-version-dkNiV.jpg
+[scheme-sikorsky]: images/scheme-sikorsky.png
+[scheme-heli]: images/scheme-heli.png

+[Eurocopter-X3]: images/Eurocopter-X3.jpg
+[scheme-gyrodyne]: images/scheme-gyrodyne.png

+[EarlyNativeSquare2PartialFolded]: images/EarlyNativeSquare2PartialFolded.jpg